-The purpose of a retaining ring is to act as a shoulder to stop the sub component or assemblies coming off the shaft or a housing bore.
-There are various retainer rings available from various manufacturers but all of them can be grouped under stamped and spiral wound rings.
-The retainer rings can also be categorised according to how the rings are assembled. ie Axially or Radially.
+The purpose of a Retaining Ring is to act as a shoulder to stop the sub-component or assemblies coming off the shaft or housing bore, especially in mechanical power transmission assemblies.
+Various retainer rings are available from various manufacturers, but all of them can be grouped under stamped and spiral wound rings.
+The retainer rings can also be categorized according to assembled rings. i.e., Axially or Radially.

-As the name suggests, Stamped ring sometimes call snap rings gets the name as it’s stamped from a tempered sheet metal and has a non-uniform cross sections.
+As the name suggests, Stamped ring, sometimes called snap rings, gets the name as it’s stamped from tempered sheet metal and has a non-uniform cross-section.

-There are various designs available from various manufacturers catering and addressing common short falls of the rings such as tolerance stack-up, clearance diameter, thrust load capacity, flexible and radial installation, assembly automation etc.
+Various designs are available from various manufacturers catering and addressing common shortfalls of the rings such as tolerance stack-up, clearance diameter, thrust load capacity, flexible and radial installation, assembly automation.

 - External and internal circlips